Participating in the EXL program at MTSU can provide staff with valuable opportunities to:

 If your work area has available work that fits an academic discipline of study, consider offering a practical experience class (internship).
-Some examples include criminal justice student interns for Public Safety or English student interns for a grant-writing office or policy-writing position.
+Some examples include criminal justice student interns for University Police or English student interns for a grant-writing office or policy-writing position.

 Students will also complete an MTSU service component.
 Your work area may have volunteer opportunities such as students assisting new MTSU students as mentors or students assisting with fund-raising activities such as the Heart Walk with work units.

 3. How do I get involved?